 Imagine a 99 year old grandmother who plays mahjong with her 3 best friends every week.
 All four of them are exactly 99 years old, quite healthy, and have been retired for 34 years.
 Recently, the game has become a little more tiresome, so this grandmother decided to try something else for fun.
 The last time they played, she proposed that they each take $100 and put it on the kitchen table.
 “Whoever survives to 31st December gets to split the $400” she said.
 “If you don’t make it, you forfeit the money”.

-Everyone thought it was an interesting idea, and agreed, but decided that it was too risky to keep $400 on the kitchen table (the children may come to visit, and the grandkids may just pilfer it), so they put it in a bank which was paid 4% interest on 1-year fixed deposits.
+Everyone thought it was an interesting idea, and agreed.
+But they decided that it was too risky to keep $400 on the kitchen table.
+The children may come to visit, and the grandkids may just pilfer it.
+So they put it in a bank which was paid 4% interest on 1-year fixed deposits.

 So what happens next year?
-There is a roughly 25% chance that any one of them will pass away before 31st December, and hence the odds imply that on average, the three survivors will not only make it to the exclusive centenarian club, but also get to split the $416 dollars (remember the bank pays 4% in interest, or $16) between themselves.
+There is a roughly 25% chance that any one of them will pass away before 31st December.
+Hence the odds imply that on average, the three survivors will not only make it to the exclusive centenarian club, but also get to split the $416 dollars (remember the bank pays 4% in interest, or $16) between themselves.

 This in turn, means that each survivor will get $138.67, which is a 38.67% return on their money.
 This return is from 4% of bank interest, and an incredible 34.67% return from longevity!
 While the heirs of the non-survivor may rue the loss of $100 from their inheritance, the survivors get a superior investment return.

 So far, we have only showed you how an annuity works on a year-by-year basis.
 But real-life annuities make payments for the rest of your life, not just for one year.
 So how does this work out?
 We start by looking at the life table once again.
-Here is the life table for Singapore across genders, where we are only showing the statistics for every 5 years in age to save space:
+Here is the life table for Singapore, where we show the statistics for every 5 years to save space:

 |Age x (Years)||Prob of dying between age x and x+1||Number of survivors at age x||Chance of survival to this age|